mossblaser/trambox/README.md

 * A WiFi SSID and password
 * A [TFGM API key](https://developer.tfgm.com/developer)
 * A start and destination station.
-The time displayed will be the next tram leaving the starting station which stops are the destination station.
+The time displayed will be the next tram leaving the starting station which stops at the destination station.
 * The display calibration, specifically the angle of the needle for each number of minutes which may be displayed.